jemc/slides-pony/source.md

     end
 ```

+%% So, let's finally take a look at some basic syntax for the language.

+%% Here we have a class, defined in a way you should find familiar from other object-oriented languages.
+Now, if you're a die-hard functional programming advocate and the fact that I just said "object" has you looking for the door, just try to keep an open mind and disassociate from the baggage you typically associate with classes and objects - Pony mixes concepts from both object-oriented programming and functional programming in a powerful and practical way, and this is made possible by its unique type system.
+We'll describe that system in detail in a few slides, so please stick with me.

-%% Here we have a class, with all of the typical basic features you'd expect of an object-oriented language - our class has some fields (`name` and `age`), as well as some methods (`greeting` and `age_diff`).
+%% So our class is called `Person`, and it has some fields (`name` and `age`), as well as some methods (`greeting` and `age_diff`).

-%% You'll note that each field has an explicit type - `name` is always a `String`, and `age` is always a `U8`, which is short for "unsigned 8-bit integer".
+%% You'll note that each field has an explicit type - `name` is a `String`, and `age` is a `U8`, which is short for "unsigned 8-bit integer".

-%% Each method also has a return type - `greeting` returns a `String` and `age_diff` returns a `U8` - like in some other languages, the final expression of the method is implicitly used as the return value - and also note that branching expressions, like the `if`/`then`/`else` block in `age_diff`, also have a value - it's whatever the value of the final expression in the executed branch is - sometimes methods have no return value, and those can be said to return type `None`, which will be added implicitly to the end of the function if you don't given an explicit return value and return type.
+%% Each method also has a return type - `greeting` returns a `String` and `age_diff` returns a `U8` - like in some other languages, the final expression of the method is implicitly used as the return value - and also note that branching expressions, like the `if`/`then`/`else` block in `age_diff`, also have a value - it's whatever the value of the final expression in the executed branch is - sometimes methods conceptually have no return value, and those can be said to return the type called `None`, which will be added implicitly to the end of the function if you don't given an explicit return value and return type.

 %% You'll see that the `age_diff` method also accepts an argument called `that`, which is of the `Person` type - because the keyword `this` is used to refer to the current receiver, just like in C++, `that` is a common Pony idiom for referring to another object of the same type.